-Knock Knock…Hack Hack… that is what I have been doing the past few days to create a trio of knock-off Laguna Concrete Fire Columns.
+Knock Knock…Hack Hack… that is what I have been doing the past few days to create a trio of knock-off Restoration Hardware Concrete Fire Columns.
 I was inspired by this one I saw in the Restoration Hardware catalog.
 I immediately was reminded of the building tubes I used to use to set up store displays and knew I could inexpensively make my own DIY version of one of these concrete fire columns.
 Here is the RH version.

 Here are the three I made – they are not eco-friendly gel fueled, just plain ole candlelight fueled.

 I sit out on my patio in the autumn a lot as it is my FAVORITE time of year.
 I wanted to get it all ready for the season by adding some ambiance for nights I like to go outside, relax on the chaise, and stargaze into the autumn sky.

 Restoration Hardware also has a tabletop version.
 That was the easiest one to make.
 I would just glue a round of felt to the bottom so you won’t scratch your table.

 The hardest part of the entire project is picking up the 80 pound bag of concrete.
 I had my hubby help me with that.
 I bought the rocks at the Dollar Tree.

 The tall glass hurricane is from Michaels.
 The two smaller ones I picked up at my local thrift store.

 When I was buying the stones at the Dollar Tree I also picked up a little bit of Autumn Pixi-Dust in the way of some fake autumn leaves in hopes that the magic of Autumn is soon upon us and the heat of this summer is a thing of the past.

 How To Make a knock off of a Restoration Hardware Concrete Fire Column